-In order to manage its exposure to natural gas, NGLs and oil price volatility, the Company enters into derivative transactions from time to time, which may include commodity swap agreements, basis swap agreements, collar agreements and other similar agreements related to the price risk associated with the Company's production.
+In order to manage its exposure to natural gas, NGLs and oil price volatility, the Company may enter into derivative transactions from time to time, which contracts may include commodity fixed price swaps, basis swaps, collars and other similar agreements related to the price risk associated with the Company's production.
 To the extent legal right of offset exists with a counterparty, the Company reports derivative assets and liabilities on a net basis.
 The Company has exposure to credit risk to the extent that the counterparty is unable to satisfy its settlement obligations.
+Cash flows from derivative instruments are classified in operating activities on the Company's consolidated statements of cash flows.
 The Company actively monitors the creditworthiness of counterparties and assesses the impact, if any, on its derivative positions.

 The Company records derivative instruments on the consolidated balance sheets as either assets or liabilities measured at fair value and records changes in the fair value of derivatives in current earnings as they occur.
-Changes in the fair value of commodity derivatives, including gains or losses on settled derivatives, are classified as revenues on the Company's consolidated statements of operations.
+Changes in the fair value of commodity derivatives, including gains or losses on settled derivatives, are classified as revenues on the Company's consolidated statements of operations and comprehensive income (loss).
 The Company's derivatives have not been designated as hedges for accounting purposes.